ljwagerfield/debugging-scala-implicits-in-intellij/README.md

 This document outlines several complementary approaches for statically analysing Scala implicits in IntelliJ.

-JetBrains already provides a [document explaining the first two steps][working-with-scala-implicit-conversions], but does not include the clarification around analysing pimped methods.
+JetBrains provides a [document explaining the first two steps][working-with-scala-implicit-conversions], but does not include the clarification around analysing pimped methods.

-*Note: these shortcuts are for OSX*
+*Note: These shortcuts are for OSX.*

 Viewing implicit conversions<a name="implicit-conversions"></a>
 ----------------------------